 1. Change the SSH (Secure Shell) Listen Port on the server to a port different than 22.
 This prevents automated brute-force attacks from even beginning to guess usernames and passwords on the server.

 2. Use only TLS (Transport Layer Security) protected interfaces for server administration.
 TLS encrypts the traffic between your server and your computer.
 This prevents hackers from capturing login information so they can execute an attack.
 Our servers offer TLS-protected access, but it may not be on by default.

 3. Use only trusted networks and computers to administer your server.

 4. Ensure all systems used to administer the server are free from malware, as malware gives attackers access information for your server’s admin interfaces as it is used, even if it’s sent encrypted over the network.

 5. Always keep an eye out for the latest fixes and releases for all active scripts.
-Monitor the developers whose scripts you are running.
-Add their websites to your RSS feed to quickly get bug fix patches and other tweaked releases.
-For instance, if you are running cPanel on your server, keep up to date you the latest version.
+Monitor the developers whose scripts you are running to be aware of patches and other tweaked releases.

 And now, on to HostDime’s own managed dedicated server security audit.

 Point 1: Check kernel version.
 The Linux kernel is the core system program of all Linux systems.
 HostDime’s talented technicians always check your kernel version to make sure there are zero exploitable vulnerabilities.
 If any kernel vulnerabilities are discovered, the update process will happen immediately and HostDime will contact you to schedule a reboot.

 Point 2: Check PHP settings.
 There are several PHP settings that we advise be disabled on servers that do not require them: